 Assistant Professor of Criminal Justice

-Dr. Alison Marganski received her M.A. and Ph.D. in Criminology from Rutgers University in Newark, New Jersey.
-While completing her degrees, she engaged in research assessing violence victimization experiences among prisoners re-entering the greater Newark community, volunteered at a local area women’s shelter, and worked as a consultant for the Center for Problem-Oriented Policing.
+Dr. Marganski received her M.A. and Ph.D. in Criminology from Rutgers University in Newark, New Jersey.
+While completing her degrees, she served as a consultant for the Center for Problem-Oriented Policing under the Department of Justice, engaged in research to assess violence victimization experiences among prisoners re-entering the greater Newark community, worked at a law firm, and volunteered at a local area women’s shelter.
 Her dissertation, titled Adult Attachment as a Mediator/Moderator to Early Experiences of Family Violence Victimization on Adult Physically Violent Behavior, was successfully defended in April of 2010.

 Since arriving to VWC, Dr. Marganski has written on various criminological and sociological topics.
-Her current research centers on intimate partner cyber aggression and in-person violence, and she has several projects in the works.
-Recently, Dr. Marganski was selected for the Mednick Memorial Fellowship Award and traveled to Poland as part of her cross-cultural research study relating to socially interactive technology and contemporary dating among young adults.
-Dr. Marganski works closely with various organizations that address family-related issues.
-Additionally, Dr. Marganski is currently a board member at large for the Association for Applied & Clinical Sociology.
+She currently has several research projects in the works including one on the co-occurence of intimate partner cyber aggression and in-person experiences of physical, sexual, and psychological violence.
+In 2012, Dr. Marganski was selected for the Mednick Memorial Fellowship Award and traveled to Poland as part of her cross-cultural research study relating to socially interactive technology and contemporary dating among young adults.
+Here, she explored various behaviors including "deviant" intimate interactions (e.g. hooking up, sexting, cyber aggression) and how they differ among groups.
+Dr. Marganski works closely with various organizations that address violence-related issues and is an advocate for healthy, supportive relationships.
+She currently serves as a board member at large for the Association for Applied & Clinical Sociology.
 She also serves as a reviewer for numerous scholarly journals in the field and regularly presents at international and national conferences.
 She has guided students through independent research and welcomes research collaborations from those who are interested in victimology and/or violence.